bustedstr/zigbee2mqtt.io/docs/guide/installation/20_zigbee2mqtt-fails-to-start.md

 4. Home Assistant's "Zigbee Home Automation" (ZHA) integration is enabled.
 Try to disable the ZHA integration and restart the Zigbee2MQTT add-on.
 5. Your hardware adapter is flashed with the router firmware and not with the coordinator firmware.
 6. Your network Zigbee adapter is not accessible over the LAN network.
+7. If using Sonoff Zigbee dongle E (rather than P) - ensure you change Zigbee2MQTT configuration to ezsp.
+By default it uses Zstack but the dongle E uses a difference architecture hence why ezsp is needed.

+Config in Zigbee2MQTT should look like:
+serial:
+  port: /dev/ttyUSB0 note: this should be whichever you declared in your docker-compose.
+Change as needed.
+  adapter: ezsp

 ## Verify that you put the correct port in configuration.yaml